Tag Archives: bellevue

 Why More Good Days?
 Because it’s a theme that weaves throughout my teaching in various ways:

-• When working with pregnant people and discussing nutrition, exercise, and so on, I say “I’m going to tell you all the ideas I know of for increasing your chances of a healthy pregnancy and birth, but I’m not telling you that you have to do every one of these things!
+• When working with pregnant people and discussing nutrition, exercise, and so on, I say “I’m going to tell you all the ideas I know of for increasing your chances of a healthy pregnancy and birth, but I’m not telling you that you have to do every one of these things every day!
 I’m giving ideas, and you’ll do as many of them as you can make work in your life.
-And some days you’ll eat perfectly, and other days you’ll grab beef jerky and raisins at the 7-11 because that’s the only way you can get “lunch” that day.
+And some days you’ll eat perfectly, and other days you’ll grab beef jerky and raisins at the convenience store because that’s the only way you can get “lunch” that day.
 It’s OK.
 Babies are resilient – they won’t suffer for a few bad days here and there.
 We just shoot for more good days than bad… the more healthy choices the better.”

 • When working with parents of teenagers who have been battling their kids, I say “how do you hold limits firmly yet compassionately?
 Yesterday, you tell me you were yelling at your kid… can you go back to them and say “I’m sorry I yelled – that was not appropriate.
 However, your behavior was a problem and you do need to do better.
 How can we work together to improve things?”